LOCLET/loclet.github.io/_posts/2015-04-12-photo-fun-at-the-office.md

 ![]({{ site.baseurl }}/assets/content/loclet_team_0415.jpg)

 Who are these people, you ask?
-Well, stay tuned for the *Team* section on our homepage (coming soon :wink:).
+Well, stay tuned for the *Team* section on our homepage (coming soon ;-).